ArnauAndrews/ArnauAndrews/README.md

 ## Hi there! 👋

-I'm Arnau Andrews, a recent graduate with a degree in International Business and Marketing, and a Master's Degree in Big Data and Data Science.
+I'm Arnau Andrews, a recent graduate with a degree in International Business and Marketing, and a Master's Degree in Big Data and Data Science at the University of Barcelona.
 I'm currently exploring opportunities in the field of data analytics and data science.

-Throughout my Master's program, I delved into various subjects that have strengthened my expertise in the field.
-Here the subjects pursued:
+Throughout my Master's program, I pursued various subjects that have strengthened my expertise in the field.
+Here are the subjects:

 - **Big Data Tools**
 - Fundamentals of **Statistics**